nnpk1007/phase-3-project-cli/README.md

 ### Buy An Item

-Users can buy items listed by other sellers.
+Logged-in users can buy items listed by other sellers.
 They enter the item ID of the item they want to buy.
 The transaction is recorded, and the item is removed from the marketplace.

 ### View Your Transactions

-Users can view a list of their past transactions.
+Logged-in users can view a list of their past transactions.
 This list includes the title of the item, the transaction amount, and the date of the transaction.

 ### Exit